wilsonliaows/docs/product-updates.md

 - **New connector: On-Prem Command-line Scripts**

   **What's new:** Workato's `On-prem command-line scripts` connector allows you to run whitelisted command line scripts in your private network with an on-premises agent.
-Find out how to set this up and more details [here](link to be posted).
+Find out how to set a profile up [here](https://docs.workato.com/on-prem/profile.html#command-line-scripts-profile).

+- **On-premises files connector major update**

+**What's new:**  Several new triggers and actions have been added to the connector and the old versions of those triggers and actions have been deprecated.
+This update will not affect your current running recipes.
+We will continue to support the deprecated triggers and actions, and your current recipes will keep running as normal.

+Please read this article for more information: [On-prem file connector major update - Sep 2018](https://support.workato.com/support/solutions/articles/1000267630-on-prem-file-connector-major-update-sep-2018).

 - **Jira & Jira Service Desk (cloud-only)**